whiteoctober/silex-technical-test/README.md

 The Tasks
 ------
 * Create a new route matching "/", the home route.
-	* Load in the last 10 articles in the database
+	* Load in the latest 10 articles in the database
 	* Display them in a list to the user displaying title and short description.
 	* Give the user a link to click to view the full article.
 * Modify the article view route to display the article, rather than the simple test that is currently there.